4.2: Secondary Structure and Loops

 Alpha

-The phi/psi angles for amino acids in the alpha helix are approximately - 57,-47, which emphasizes the regular repeating nature of the structure.
+The phi/psi angles for amino acids in the alpha helix are approximately - 57, -47, which emphasize the regular repeating nature of the structure.
 It can also be characterized by n (the number of amino acid units/turn = 3.6) and the pitch (the helix rise/turn = 5.4 angstroms = 0.54 nm).
 Since there are 3.6 amino acids per turn, and a full circle or turn is 3600, each amino acid is staggered at 1000 increments looking down on the helix axis.
 To refresh your mind, the phi/psi diagram for a fully extended polypeptide chain (phi 1800, psi 1800) is shown below in Figure \(\PageIndex{4}\).

 Some facts:

-• the alpha helix is more compact than the fully extended polypeptide chain with phi/psi angles of 180o
+- The alpha helix is more compact than the fully extended polypeptide chain with phi/psi angles of 180 o.

-• All the R-groups extend backward and away from the helix axis.
+- All the R-groups extend backward and away from the helix axis.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of an alpha helix from bacteriophage T4 lysozyme (1DYG).
-Side chains, which are not involved in helix-stabilizing hydrogen bonds are shown in cyan.
+Side chains, which are not involved in helix-stabilizing hydrogen bonds, are shown in cyan.
 H-bonds are shown as green dotted lines.

 For the sequence MLQSMVSLLQSLVSLIIQ, Figure \(\PageIndex{8}\) shows that the helix is amphiphilic.